requests-cache/requests-cache/docs/user_guide/matching.md

 (matching)=
 # {fa}`equals,style=fas` Request Matching
-Requests are matched according to the request URL, parameters and body.
+Requests are matched according to the request method, URL, parameters and body.
 All of these values are normalized to account for any variations that do not modify response content.

-There are additional options to match according to request headers, ignore specific request parameters, or create your own custom request matcher.
+There are some additional options to configure how you want requests to be matched.

 ## Matching Request Headers
 In some cases, different headers may result in different response data, so you may want to cache